day8/lein-git-inject/README.md

 ## How It works

-The process has two steps and this middleware handles the first of them.
+The process has two steps, and this middleware handles the first of them.

-Because it is a Leiningen middleware, this utility runs at buil-time, and it is able to alter the `edn` of your `defproject` (within your `project.clj` file).
+Because it is a Leiningen middleware, this utility runs at build-time, and it is able to alter the `edn` of your `defproject` (within your `project.clj` file).
 It does a particular search and replace on this `edn`.
-It searches for four special keywords or strings - refered to as substitution keys - and, when it finds one of them, it replaces that key with the associated value from the build context.
+It searches for four special keywords or strings - referred to as substitution keys - and, when it finds one of them, it replaces that key with the associated value from the build context.

-The second step is to use `:clojure-defines` to push values within the `defproject` itself into `def`s within your applciation.
+The second step is to use `:clojure-defines` to push values within the `defproject` itself into `def`s within your application.

 ## How To Use It